-They are very loyal to their owners, and eager to please, but can also be very stubborn.
-While they’re not considered a very intelligent breed, they are receptive to obedience training if done properly.
+They are very loyal to their owners and eager to please them, but they can also be stubborn.
+While they’re not considered a very intelligent breed, they are receptive to obedience training if done correctly.

-They can be quite energetic and enjoy going for walks, although these should be monitored closely as the breed can be at risk of overheating in warmer climates.
+They can be energetic and enjoy walking, although these should be monitored closely as the breed can be at risk of overheating in warmer climates.

-They should be socialized with other dogs from an early age to avoid aggressive tendencies, although this can easily be done as part of their obedience training.
+They should be socialized with other dogs early to avoid aggressive tendencies, although this can quickly be done as part of their obedience training.

 They can make good family pets, but owners should be mindful of leaving children alone with them.

-If nothing else, their size means they can be more prone to injury if treated roughly.
+If nothing else, their size means they can be more prone to injury if mistreated.

-One of the best features of the breed is that they have a surprisingly long lifespan.
+One of the best features of the breed is its surprisingly long lifespan.

-Some Lhasa Apsos have been known to live well into their 20s, but standard life expectancy is between 12 and 14 years.
+Some Lhasa Apsos have lived well into their 20s, but standard life expectancy is between 12 and 14 years.

-Many health issues associated with the breed are actually symptoms of old age, making them a good choice for a range of owners.
+Many health issues associated with the breed are symptoms of old age, making them a good choice for many owners.

 What Are The Cons Of The Lhasa Apso Breed?

-Surprisingly, there are actually very few cons to the Lhasa Apso breed.
+Surprisingly, there are very few cons to the Lhasa Apso breed.

 Unlike many other purebred dogs, they have very few health complications, and when they do, they’re usually things like sight deterioration and obesity, which are common issues of old age.

-The biggest “con” of the breed is that they need regular grooming due to their coat being so long and dense.
+The biggest “con” of the breed is that they need regular grooming due to their long and dense coat.

-They essentially need brushing everyday, which isn’t a massive problem, but does require time and careful maintenance in order for them to look nice.
+They essentially need brushing every day, which isn’t a massive problem but requires time and careful maintenance to look nice.

-If their coat isn’t brushed regularly then it’ll become very matted, which might lead to skin issues.
+If their coat isn’t brushed regularly, it’ll become very matted, which might lead to skin issues.

 Another con worth considering is that their ears need to be cleaned regularly.

-Owing to their shape, their ears can build up wax very easily, and if this isn’t removed on a regular basis then they can develop ear infections.
+Owing to their shape, their ears can build up wax very easily, and if this isn’t removed regularly, they can develop ear infections.

-Again, this should be done once a week, and while it doesn’t require much time or effort, a conscientious owner should always remember to do it.
+Again, this should be done once a week, and while it doesn’t require much time or effort, a conscientious owner should never forget to do it.

-The final con is that Lhasa Apsos aren’t great to have around small children.
+The final con is that Lhasa Apsos aren’t great around small children.

-This is less to do with the dog’s temperament as it is to do with their fragility.
+This is less to do with the dog’s temperament than it is to do with its fragility.

-Little children have a tendency to be quite rough with dogs, and while some other breeds can withstand this treatment, Lhasa Apsos can be injured quite easily.
+Little children tend to be rough with dogs, and while some other breeds can withstand this treatment, Lhasa Apsos can be injured quite easily.

-However, they are fine to have around older children, as the dogs are very friendly by nature.
+However, they are OK to have around older children, as the dogs are naturally very friendly.

 Are Lhasa Apsos Easy To Train?

-While Lhasa Apsos are fiercely independent by nature, and as a result can be quite stubborn, they aren’t too hard to train if you have patience and the right technique.
+While Lhasa Apsos are fiercely independent by nature and, as a result, can be pretty stubborn, they aren’t too hard to train if you have patience and the proper technique.

 That said, Lhasa Apsos are considered one of the less intelligent breeds.

-This might sound a bit cruel, but it’s worth bearing in mind when it comes to training.
+This might sound a bit cruel, but it’s worth bearing in mind regarding training.